Admission to Graduate School

 - official International English Language Testing System (IELTS) minimum score of 6.5 taken within the past two years; or

-- successful completion of English as a Second Language International (ESLI) at WKU.
+- successful completion of English as a Second Language International (ESLI)

 NOTE: Graduate admission is independent of the immigration process.
 For further information regarding immigration please contact the International Student Office.